 Table of Contents

-I’ve certainly wondered about how they measure distance hitting in cricket.
+I’ve often wondered about how they measure distance hitting in cricket.
 If you’re also in the dark, then please read on and I’ll look to explain it.

 Six Hitting Distances

 At the big tournaments such as the Indian Premier League, we often see a six distance come up almost as soon as the ball comes to rest.
-The confusion for me lies in the fact that that ball will often hit seating in the stand or some other part of the building.
+The confusion for me lies in the fact that that ball will often hit seating in the stand or some other part of the building, so how do they know how far the ball would have travelled before it hit the ground?.

 If it lands on the stadium roof, that would also disrupt its final landing point.
 Even if the ball travels cleanly and lands on the ground without any interference, just how is that measured?